 - 1. The final examination in December for this course will be common to all sections of MATH 104.
 This examination will account for 50% of a student's final grade.
 The remaining 50% will be based on term work.
 The final examination generally will not be weighted higher for students who perform better on the final examination than they did during the term, although some allowance may be made for students who perform much better on the final examination than they did during the term.
 (In practice, this rarely happens and the criterion will be set by the Instructor-in-charge and applied uniformly across all sections.)
 The final examination is board marked (i.e. all instructors teaching this course mark the exams together) to ensure consistency and fairness across sections. - 2.
 IMPORTANT: The final mark distribution of the term work of each section may be scaled based on the final exam mark distribution of that section.
 These adjusted term marks would then be used to compute a student's final grade.
-Any scaling is performed to ensure fairness in the final grades across sections.
-It is not expected that such scalings would result in significant grade changes. - 3.
+Any scaling is performed to ensure fairness in the final grades across sections. - 3.
 No unauthorized devices will be allowed at the final examination.
 This includes cell phones, smart phones, music players, and all other devices.
 Formula sheets and other memory aids will not be allowed. - 4.
 No calculators will be allowed on midterms or the final examination. - 5.
-Midterms: There will be two in-class midterms in MATH 104/184.
-The dates, which are subject to change, are:

-Midterm 1: Wednesday, October 3rd for MWF classes and Thursday, October 4th for T Th classes
+Midterms: There will be one in-class midterm in MATH 104.
+The date, which is subject to change, is Wednesday, October 16th for MWF classes and Thursday, October 17th for T Th classes. - 6.
+Missing midterms: There are no make-up midterms in this course.
+Missing the midterm for a valid reason normally results in the weight of that midterm being transferred to the final exam.
+Examples of valid reasons include illness and travel to play a scheduled game for a varsity team.
+Examples of reasons that are not valid include conflicts with personal travel schedules or conflicts with work schedules.
+Any student who misses the midterm is to present to their instructor the Department of Mathematics self-declaration form for reporting a missed assessment to their instructor within 72 hours of the midterm date.
+This policy conforms with the UBC Vancouver Senate's Academic Concession policy V-135.